x71c9/uranio-core/DEV.md

 Edit `.env` with local environment variables.

-Run `yarn dev` in the root folder.
+Run `yarn dev` in the root folder. -> This will start compilation in watch mode.

-This will run `tsc-watch` that restart and launch node every time you save a file.

 The starting script for developing is `src/dev.ts`.